 Editorial Feature

-The Effect of Nano-Fertilizers on Sustainable Crop Development
+The Effect of Nanofertilizers on Sustainable Crop Development

 Image Credit: MrDDK/Shutterstock.com

-The unique properties of nanoparticles, such as high sorption capacity, the increased surface to volume ratio, and controlled-release kinetics to targeted sites, make them a potential plant growth enhancer.
+The unique properties of nanoparticles, such as high sorption capacity, the increased surface-to-volume-ratio, and controlled-release kinetics to targeted sites, make them a potential plant growth enhancer.

-Nano-fertilizers are specifically designed to release active ingredients in response to biological demands and environmental stress.
-Scientists have further stated that nano-fertilizers increase agricultural productivity by improving photosynthetic activity, seedling growth, rate of seed germination, nitrogen metabolism, and carbohydrate and protein synthesis.
+Nanofertilizers are specifically designed to release active ingredients in response to biological demands and environmental stress.
+Scientists have further stated that nanofertilizers increase agricultural productivity by improving photosynthetic activity, seedling growth, rate of seed germination, nitrogen metabolism, and carbohydrate and protein synthesis.

-Development of Effective Nano-Formulations
+Development of Effective Nanoformulations for Sustainable Crop Development

-Nano nitrogen fertilizers are instrumental in enhancing the productivity of rice.
+Nanonitrogen fertilizers are instrumental in enhancing the productivity of rice.
 This is regarded as an excellent alternative to chemical fertilizers because it promotes growth and reduces environmental pollution.
 Excessive use of conventional fertilizers causes environmental pollution by leaching, denitrification, and volatilization of chemical fertilizers.

 • Nutrient particles coated with a thin layer of nanomaterials (polymer film)